15 Most Beautiful Places In Istanbul, Turkey

 Though not one of the most historic mosques in Istanbul, Camlica Mosque certainly has a lot to offer in terms of beauty.
 This mosque on the Asian side of Istanbul is the biggest mosque in all of Turkey, and its expensive construction has created a grandiose landmark that turns heads.

 The mosque also includes a museum, art gallery, library, and conference hall, plus an underground parking lot with the capacity to hold 3,500 vehicles.
-It is estimated that 63,000 people can be inside the mosque at the same time.
+It is estimated that 63,000 people can worship inside the mosque at the same time.

 Visitors can see its magnificence and beauty in the Ottoman and Seljuk architectural styles, which include sharply angled vault, a series of small domes and a large central dome.
-Built in 2019, the mosque was a classic building built using modern techniques, and the result is something that just eludes elegance.
-Come explore the gorgeous decorated interior of the mosque, but don’t forget the courtyard where you can admire its minarets and perfect symmetry.

 7. Dolmabahce Palace